josemigon13/AI-Fundamentals/README.md

-# AI
+# Fundamentals of AI
-AI subject in third year
+Third-year subject